Angus Macfarlane: The Educultural Wheel

 Macfarlane's research around these topics resulted in his creation of the "Educultural Wheel", which was first seen in his 2004 book, Kia hiwa ra!
 Listen to culture: Maori students plea to educators.
 It was initially a management strategy, designed to increase the development of successful teacher/student interactions with Maori students.
 It derived from previous research which showed that what Maori students identified as being most beneficial to their learning, was the relationships they had with their teachers.
 When put into practice, the theory showed significant benefits for not only Maori students, but for students of all cultures.
 This theory of student management strategy was based around the research and beliefs of many of Macfarlane's favourite theorists from his educational psychology background.

 According to Macfarlane, in relation to the Educultural Wheel:

 The Educultural Wheel is made up of five interwoven concepts that cover the bases of all aspects of the classroom, these are: Whanaungatanga (Building relationships), Kotahitanga (Ethic of Bonding), Manaakitanga (Ethic of care), Rangatiratanga (Teacher effectiveness), and Pumanawatanga (General classroom morale, pulse, tone).

+Personal life and death

+Macfarlane's wife Sonja Macfarlane is an associate professor at the University of Canterbury.
+He died on 27 November 2024, and was buried at Kauae Cemetery in Ngongotahā.

 Awards and honours

-In 2010 he received the Tohu Pae Tawhiti Award from the New Zealand Council for Educational Research for outstanding contributions to Māori research.
-In 2013 Macfarlane was awarded the University of Canterbury Research Medal in recognition of his outstanding contribution to Māori research and education.
-He is the first Māori to be awarded the medal.
-He was elected Fellow of the Royal Society Te Apārangi in 2018.
+In 2010, Macfarlane received the Tohu Pae Tawhiti Award from the New Zealand Council for Educational Research for outstanding contributions to Māori research.
+In 2013, he was awarded the University of Canterbury Research Medal in recognition of his outstanding contribution to Māori research and education.
+He was the first Māori to be awarded the medal.
+Macfarlane was elected Fellow of the Royal Society Te Apārangi in 2018.

 In the 2021 Queen's Birthday Honours, Macfarlane was appointed a Companion of the New Zealand Order of Merit, for services to education, psychology and Māori.

-Personal life

-Macfarlane's wife Sonja Macfarlane is an associate professor at the University of Canterbury.